itugealex/alx-higher_level_programming/0x0B-python-input_output/README.md

     You are not allowed to google anything
     Whiteboard first

-Create a function def pascal_triangle(n): that returns a list of lists of integers representing the s triangle of n:
+Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n:

     Returns an empty list if n <= 0
     You can assume n will be always an integer